jjason1/Reunited/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * This project is interesting to our team because it provides us with a more flexible creative space.
 Projects such as chess or library systems have very specific and strict rules, which would limit our creative implementations.
-It would leave us with little to no freedom to introduce new features into our game, so we found the idea of a text-based rpg intriguing as it is the exact opposite.
-RPG's can turn into any project you desire because there is an endless number of possiblities you can bring to the table.
-We are able to customize our story in any way we want, which is why we decided to do a text-based rpg.
+It would leave us with little to no freedom to introduce new features into our game, so we found the idea of a text-based RPG intriguing as it is the exact opposite.
+RPGs can turn into any project you desire because there is an endless number of possiblities you can bring to the table.
+We are able to customize our story in any way we want, which is why we decided to do a text-based RPG.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  > * What will be the input/output of your project?
  > * What are the features that the project provides?